 You are also required to ensure that your WNA & HMR ID badge is worn, and visible at all times during your shift.
 This badge will be issued to you once you have cleared our recruitment process.
-We charge a small initial administration fee of £2.00 per badge and your badge will be renewed annually for free.
-Please note however that lost or damaged ID badges will incur a replacement fee of £2 per badge and you must contact WNA & HMR immediately if your badge is lost, stolen or damaged.
+The ID Badge is renewed on an annual basis